+- 1. Answer the following questions.

-- (i) Why are people considered a resource? - (ii) What are the causes for the uneven distribution of population in the world?
+- (i) Why are people considered a resource?

+- (ii) What are the causes for the uneven distribution of population in the world?

 - (iii) The world population has grown very rapidly.
 Why? - (iv) Discuss the role of any two factors influencing population change. - (v) What is meant by population composition? - (vi) What are population pyramids?
 How do they help in understanding about the population of a country?